Sram (Croatian TV series)

-Premise
+Plot

-Following the lives of a group of high schoolers, Sram explores everyday issues of teenage life, such as their friendships, romantic relationships and mental health.
+Following the lives of a group of high schoolers, Sram explores everyday issues of teenage life, such as friendships, romantic relationships, and mental health.
 The series takes place in Zagreb, with the main characters attending Prirodoslovna škola Vladimira Preloga ("Vladimir Prelog Science School").

 The first season centers on 16-year-old Eva, her boyfriend Jakov, and their friends.
 Eva is a new student at the school, and she recently broke off her friendship with Sara, whom she confronts at a party in the first episode.
-After Jakov tells her to find some new friends of her own, Eva befriends Nora, Tina, Nika, and Vanessa, with whom she forms the "Mrcine" squad.
-In order to improve their reputation, the girls attempt to get close to the most popular boys in school, while navigating their own love and friendship issues.
+She shifted schools to be closer to Sara and Jakov.
+However, her fallout with Sara leaves her lonely and dependent on Jakov.
+After Jakov tells her to find new friends of her own, Eva befriends Nora, Tina, Nika, and Vanessa, with whom she forms the "Mrcine" squad.
+In an effort to improve their reputation, the girls attempt to get closer to the most popular boys in school while navigating their own romantic and friendship issues.
+Tina develops feelings for Roko, a playboy and the most popular student at school, and they have a one-night stand.
+However, he doesn't reciprocate her feelings and pursues Nora instead.
+Eva and Jakov's relationship is increasingly tested by his substance use, secrecy, and friendship with Sara, along with Eva's growing insecurities.
+These tensions eventually lead Eva to kiss Nix, Roko's best friend, resulting in their breakup.
+The season focuses on Eva's self-discovery, as she learns to define herself beyond her relationship, understand her own values and desires, and figure out who she truly is.